 In all candor, Anselm's argument is not convincing, as we will see.
 Yet it has had great heuristic value in stimulating fruitful discussions about the nature of God and the credibility of theistic argumentation.
 Even in the last century, Anselm's argument has attracted partisans.
 Whole books have been written in its defense, but the verdict of most modern theologians is that it is little more than word play.

 Anselm defines God as the Being who is so great that none greater can be imagined.
 He then treats existence as enhancing greatness.
-His starting definition is therefore equivalent to saying that God is the Being who exists.
+His starting definition of God is therefore equivalent to saying that God is the Being who exists.
 In other words, He exists by definition.
 We conclude that Anselm's argument, assuming the very fact that it is seeking to prove, cannot settle whether God exists in reality.
 It is circular reasoning.

 The Argument Reformulated